aws-powertools/powertools-lambda-java/docs/core/logging.md

 ## Additional structured keys

 ### Logging Lambda context information
-The following keys will also be added to your structured logs (unless [configured otherwise](#more-customization-1)):
+The following keys will also be added to all your structured logs (unless [configured otherwise](#more-customization-1)):

 | Key                      | Type    | Example                                                                                | Description                        |
 |--------------------------|---------|----------------------------------------------------------------------------------------|------------------------------------|